-Vacuum kilns really are the peak technique for wood drying.
+Vacuum kilns are the peak technology for wood drying.
 They keep the colour as fresh as possible, due to a lack of oxygen, and they dry the wood both rapidly and evenly, creating a minimum of stress and warping.
 But!
-For anyone looking to actually build a vacuum kiln, DIY style, there really is hardly any good info out there on the interwebs.
+For anyone looking to actually build a vacuum kiln, DIY style, there is hardly any good info out there on the interwebs.

-More commonly – if anything about drying wood with a vacuum kiln can be called “common” – people use hot plates to heat the wood.
-But this seemed like a less than ideal solution to me, as the heating plated only have points of contact with the wood.
-On the flip side, plates have a maximum and consistent temperature, transfer will be good at the points of contact, and small convective heat transfer will bridge small gaps, so there are benefits to this technique.
+Most vacuum kilns use hot plates to heat the wood.
+But this seemed like a less than ideal solution to me, as the heating plates only have points of contact with the wood.
+On the flip side, plates have a maximum and consistent temperature, transfer will be good at the points of contact, and convective heat transfer will bridge small gaps, so there are benefits to this technique, especially if you are happy to do cyclic heating / drying phases.
 If you want to know more about the best way to use hot plates instead then check out this book - Vacuum Kiln Drying for Woodworkers: How to Build and Use a Vacuum Kiln for Drying Wood (amazon affiliate link), which is useful for providing basic info on best practices when building such a chamber.
 Also the author is a great guy, I’ve had some email contact with him about various finer technical points.

 So, I’m just going to give a bunch of brief tips on what I have discovered, apologies in advance for the block of text, but just putting out what I have right now.
 I'll make it pretty if anyone actually, you know, ever reads this.
 Hey leave a comment if you do!
 As of time of writing this, I’m testing my mk3, after mk2 dried a piece of cherry and then failed.
 Do not ask about mk1.
 We do not speak of mk1.
 But in other words, I'm still learning, and trying to add to the body of knowledge on the subject online - almost non-existent as it is.